CLARIAH/mediasuite-info/docs/tools/resource-viewer.md

 -In the Resource viewer you can also bookmark and add manual annotations to the media objects.
 You can do this for the entire media object or for your selected fragments.

-	The control buttons are still under development, but the hotkeys allow you to create segments.
+The control buttons are still under development, but the hotkeys allow you to create fragments.
 These are the essential keyboard shortkuts:

 ..-i (input key, start from a segment)
 ..-o (output key, end from a segment)
 ..-SHIFT+s (save the segment as an annotation) ..-SHIFT+e (open annotation tool in a pop-up)

 You can find more information about the annotation tool and other keyboard shorcuts [here](http://mediasuite.clariah.nl/documentation/tools/annotate).